OpenVidu/openvidu.io-docs/docs/tutorials/openvidu-mvc-node.md

 ### 2) User connects to "TUTORIAL" video-call

-`dashboard.html` template will display a form asking for the video-call to connect and the nickname the user wants to have in it.
+`dashboard.ejs` template will display a form asking for the video-call to connect and the nickname the user wants to have in it.
 So our 'publisher1' user would write TUTORIAL in "Session" field:

 <p align="center">
   <img class="img-responsive" style="max-width: 500px; padding: 25px 0;" src="https://docs.google.com/uc?id=0B61cQ4sbhmWSMElwU2l1cGpKQzQ">